 Accommodations: Except for the Four-Season Suites, and five Bert's Cabins that stay open for the November deer-hunting season, park lodgings in the park close in October.

 Lodging reservations for park lodgings can be made 120 days in advance at 866-857-2757.

 Campsite reservations in Itasca are among the hardest to get, after Split Rock, Temperance River and Tettegouche state parks, and can be reserved a year in advance.
 However, some of Itasca's campsites are designated first-come, first-served.

-There's no view, but the suites are attractively furnished, and some people may like the large satellite televisions, kitchenettes, Internet access and screened, concrete-floored porches.
+There's no view, but the suites are attractively furnished and have cable TV, kitchenettes, WiFi and screened, concrete-floored porches.

-baths are $69.
-The 1910 Clubhouse has 10 bedrooms and rents for $470.
-The two-bedroom Historic East Cabin has a fireplace,
+The 1905 Douglas Lodge has suites and rooms with shared baths.
+The 1910 Clubhouse has 10 bedrooms.
+The two-bedroom Historic East Cabin has a fireplace, heat and air-conditioning.

-The very popular Itasca Ozawindib Lake Cabin sleeps up to eight and is $140; bring bedding.
+The very popular Itasca Ozawindib Lake Cabin sleeps up to eight; bring bedding.

 Housekeeping cabins sleep four and have a toilet but no shower, $103.
-Cabins of various sizes with no kitchen (some have fireplace and screened porch) are $115-$195.
+Cabins of various sizes come without kitchens, but some have fireplace and screened porch.

 © Beth Gauper

-Group lodgings include the 10-bedroom, six-bath Clubhouse, which sleeps 21 and has a fireplace and screened porch overlooking Lake Itasca but no kitchen, $470.
+Group lodgings include the 10-bedroom, six-bath Clubhouse, which sleeps 21 and has a fireplace and screened porch overlooking Lake Itasca but no kitchen.